SQLite CROSS JOIN Clause

 FROM A, B;Code language: SQL (Structured Query Language) (sql)

-Suppose, the A table has N rows and B table has M rows, the CROSS JOIN of these two tables will produce a result set that contains NxM rows.
+Suppose, the A table has n rows and B table has m rows, the CROSS JOIN of these two tables will produce a result set that includes nxm rows.

 You use the INNER JOIN and LEFT JOIN clauses more often than the CROSS JOIN clause.
 However, you will find the CROSS JOIN clause very useful in some cases.

-For example, when you want to have a matrix that has two dimensions filled with data completely like members and dates data in a membership database.
-You want to check the attendants of members for all relevant dates.
+For example, when you want to have a matrix that has two dimensions filled with data like members and date data in a membership database.
+You want to check the member attendance for all relevant dates.
 In this case, you may use the CROSS JOIN clause as the following statement:

 date